xdbfoundation/xdb-digitalbits-sdk/docs/reference/examples.md

     // Add a payment operation to the transaction .addOperation(DigitalBitsSdk.Operation.payment({
       destination: receiverPublicKey,
-      // The term native asset refers to lumens
+      // The term native asset refers to nibbs
       asset: DigitalBitsSdk.Asset.native(),
-      // Specify 350.1234567 lumens.
-Lumens are divisible to seven digits past
+      // Specify 350.1234567 nibbs.
+Nibbs are divisible to seven digits past
       // the decimal.
 They are represented in JS DigitalBits SDK in string format
       // to avoid errors from the use of the JavaScript Number data structure.
       amount: '350.1234567',